Rosuav/StilleBot/templates/help.md

 ## For everyone

-StilleBot uses real-time updates whereever possible.
+Mustard Mine uses real-time updates whereever possible.
 In many cases, status pages and configuration pages will keep themselves current without your help.
 If your internet connection goes down, this may fail, but it should correct itself before long.

 ## For broadcasters

-If StilleBot is serving as your channel bot, a number of configuration pages are available to you.
-If you'd like StilleBot to be added to your channel, contact the bot owner!
-For reasons of etiquette and safety, the bot will not speak in any channel unless explicitly invited, so contact $$botowner$$ for more information.
+If the Mustard Mine is serving as your channel bot, a number of configuration pages are available to you.
+Want him in your channel?
+[Activate the bot here!](/activate) Not sure yet?
+[Check out the demo pages](/channels/demo/) which let you see everything that a broadcaster or mod would see!

 ### Key bot features